Habitat for Humanity building house for formerly homeless Marine veteran

 Kevin Dyer said he just wants to take a bath.
 But in the last 14 years, the 62-year-old Marine Corps veteran hasn't had many chances for a simple soak in the tub.

-Around 2008, Dyer lost his house during the Great Recession and ended up homeless and sometimes living at the Kokomo Rescue Mission.
+Around 2008, Dyer lost his house during the Great Recession and ended up homeless, occasionally living at the Kokomo Rescue Mission.

 In 2014, he moved into Jackson Street Commons, which provides housing for homeless and disable veterans.
 The only problem there was the apartments only have showers.